Fun Home: 2022: Wentzville, Missouri

 In January 2022, the Wentzille school board in Missouri voted 4–3 to ban Fun Home, going against the review committee's 8–1 vote to retain the book in the district's libraries.
-The ban included three other books, as well: George M. Johnson's All Boys Aren't Blue, Toni Morrison's The Bluest Eye, and Kiese Laymon’s Heavy.
+The ban included three other books, as well: George M. Johnson's All Boys Aren't Blue, Toni Morrison's The Bluest Eye, and Kiese Laymon's Heavy.

 2022: Rapid City, South Dakota

 In May 2022, parents challenged Fun Home in the Rapid City Area Schools, claiming the book is "pornographic" and the overall picture of having books similar to Fun Home in schools is a "Marxist Revolution."
-Some teachers disagreed because the book has highly marginalized voices such as the LGBTQ+ community.
+Some teachers disagreed because the book represents the highly marginalized voices of the LGBTQ+ community.
 The school board decided to temporarily remove the book.

-2022: Nixa, Missouri

-In May 2022, the Board of Education in Nixa, Missouri voted to remove Fun Home from school libraries.

 2023: Sheboygan, Wisconsin

 In January 2023, Sheboygan South High School principal, Kevin Formolo, removed Fun Home from the school's library after community members expressed outrage about the book's inclusion.
 Supporters of the principal's decision say the sexual content of the book is inappropriate in a school setting.
 Others equated the removal of the book from the school's library to discrimination.

-Two other books were also removed from the library by the principal, Alison Bechdel's Are You My Mother? and Maia Kobabe's Gender Queer'.
+Two other books were also removed from the library by the principal, Alison Bechdel's Are You My Mother? and Maia Kobabe's Gender Queer.